For Emacs beginners, it's hard to have a suitable Emacs configuration. There are some good popular kits which are helpful for people to use, such as

 - company-c-headers is configured to enable the completion of C/C++ header file names using Company mode for Emacs and

 .emacs.d/cc-mode-header-custom.elcan be used to customize the include paths.

-- Semantic is configured for C/C++ programming.
-See Semantic in CEDET, for details.
+- RTags is configured for C/C++ code navigation.
+See RTags for details;

 - cmake-mode, as well as company-cmake, are configured for editing CMake source files.

 - clang-format is configured to automatically format C/C++ code.